Pioreactor/docs.pioreactor/developer-guide/04-Automations/02-writing-automations-1.md

         if self.latest_od > self.target_od:
             self.execute_io_action(media_ml=1.0, waste_ml=1.0)

-if __name__=="__main__":
-    from pioreactor.background_jobs.dosing_control import DosingController

-    dc = DosingController(
-        unit="test_unit",
-        experiment="test_experiment",
-        automation_name="naive_turbidostat",
-        target_od=2.0,
-        duration=1, # check every 1 minute
-    )
-    dc.block_until_disconnected()

 ```
-This uses the dosing controller class, `DosingController`, which controls which dosing automation is running.
-By using `DosingAutomationJobContrib`, our new `NaiveTurbidostat` class is automatically discovered by `DosingController` and referenced by the `automation_name` we chose, `naive_turbidostat`.

-Run the script with `python3 naive_turbidostat.py`.
+Run the script with `pio run dosing_control --automation-name naive_turbidostat --target-od 0.5`.
 This will start the job.
-After a minute, you may notice that errors are thrown - that's because there's no optical density measurements being produced!
+After a moment, you may notice that warnings are thrown - that's because there's no optical density measurements being produced!
+You can use crtl-c to stop the job.

 #### Editing attributes over MQTT (optional)